walles/loadviz/libloadviz/README.md

 ## TODO

-* Make the library return an image, any image
-* Make a macOS app rendering this image in a window
+* Make the demo app not just show black all the time even though the image from Rust is red
 * Make demo binary update its image at 10 FPS
 * Start getting CPU load from the system
 * Render CPU load